fred1268/okapi/README.md

 ### Payload and Response files

 Payload and response files don't have a specific format, since they represent whatever the server you are testing is expecting from or returns to you.
 The only important things to know about the payload and response files, is that they must be placed in the test directory, and must be named `<name_of_test>.payload.json` and `<name_of_test>.expected.json` (`121005.expected.json` in the example above) respectively if you specify `@file`.
+Alternatively, they can also be put in a `payload/` or `expected/` subdirectory of the test directory, and, in that case, be named `<name_of_test>.json`.
 If you decide to use a custom filename for your `payload` and/or `response`, then you can specify the name of your choice prefixed by `@` (`@custom_filename.json` in the example above).

 ## Expected response